March 03, 2023

 Fairfield County Community Wellbeing Index 2023

-With support from community partners, DataHaven will be publishing a new version of the report in early 2023.
-The report will include an analysis of data from our 2021 and 2022 Community Wellbeing Survey, as well as many other new data sources.
+With support from community partners, DataHaven published a new version of the report on March 13, 2023.
+The report includes an analysis of data from the 2021 and 2022 DataHaven Community Wellbeing Survey, as well as many other new data sources.

-The Fairfield County Community Wellbeing Index is the first comprehensive community indicators program for Fairfield County, covering individual cities and neighborhoods throughout the area.
 The Index is a core community indicators program of DataHaven, produced in partnership with Fairfield County’s Community Foundation, and is a collaborative Community Health Needs Assessment for the towns served by Bridgeport Hospital, Danbury Hospital, Greenwich Hospital, Norwalk Hospital, St. Vincent’s Medical Center, and Stamford Hospital.

 The report uses a combination of local, state, and federal data sources including new data analysis conducted by DataHaven and partners for the first time.
 Like the previous edition of the report, the Index makes use of results from the DataHaven Community Wellbeing Survey, which conducted live, in-depth interviews with over 16,000 randomly-selected adults statewide, including about 5,000 in Fairfield County, in 2018.